rootstrap/blog/content/How to change the default datepicker on the Django admin page - Jorge Michelena.md

 ```

-As you can se in the constructor we updates `attrs` specifying `max` as `date.today()`.
+As you can see in the constructor we update `attrs` specifying `max` as `date.today()`.
 Now, with our new widget defined we just need to use it where we registered the model in the admin page to override the default one.
-At `project/customers/admin.py` I already had a `CustomerAdmin` which was the class I used to register the `Customer` model in the
+At `project/customers/admin.py` I already had a `CustomerAdmin` which was the class I used to register the `Customer` model on the
-admin page, in my case it was empty so I am going to add to it the following code:
+admin page.
+In my case it was empty so I am going to add the following code:

 ```python